US airlines say they've reached a turning point in recovery

 Along with higher revenue, however, airlines face higher costs for fuel and labor.
 American’s fuel bill more than doubled from a year earlier, and payroll costs rose more than 15%.

+Airlines struggled with a nascent recovery in travel last summer, as understaffing contributed to thousands of canceled flights.
+Now, facing a much bigger boom — the number of people going through checkpoints at U.S. airports is up more than 50% from a year ago to 2.1 million a day in April — it’s unclear whether airlines have done enough hiring to avoid bigger disruptions this summer.

-Airlines are also facing a limited supply of pilots, which could limit their ability to operate as many flights as they would like.
+A major challenge will be the limited supply of pilots, which could limit the ability of airlines to operate as many flights as they would like.

 “The pilot shortage for the industry is real, and most airlines are simply not going to be able to realize their capacity plans because there simply aren’t enough pilots, at least not for the next five-plus years,” United CEO Scott Kirby told analysts Thursday.